 Server hard disks are usually more expensive than their desktop counterparts.
 This is because of their improved reliability, faster performance, and greater average life.
 Any hard disk is a degradable resource and thus has a mean life.
 This means that after the specified lifetime, the probability of failure of the hard disk significantly increases along with the performance degrading below acceptable levels.
 In short, once the specified lifetime of the hard disk is over – it should be discarded.

 But that isn’t the case with cheap webhosts.
-They’ll continue to use those downtrodden hard disks (or even desktop grade hard disks), which will eventually fail… and so will all your data!
+They’ll continue to use those downtrodden hard disks (or even desktop grade hard disks).
+And it’s highly unlikely that they’ll ever make hardware upgrades a priority.

-The chances of a cheap web host taking regular backups are pretty slim.
-Even if they do, there’s going to be unacceptable size limitations and short backup retainment periods.
+While budget web hosting options like Bluehost and Siteground include simple site backups as a standard feature, the chances of a free or dirt cheap web host taking regular backups are pretty slim.
+Even if they do, there’s going to be unacceptable size limitations and short backup retainment periods (if at all).
 As a bonus, they might even charge you for restoring a backup!

 4. Inexperienced Support